Table of Contents

 When you wake up, the problem might be deeper than you think.
 A majority of people who suffer from sleep disorders don’t even realize that they have a problem.
-They chalk it down to stress, tension, work pressure and even bad diet, not realizing that such struggles with sleeping is not normal.
+They chalk it down to stress, tension, work pressure and even bad diet, not realizing that such struggles with sleeping are not normal.

 Signs and Symptoms of Sleeping Problems

 How does one differentiate between normal sleep problems and a sleep disorder?
 If you answer yes to any of the following, you might have a problem –

 - You feel irritable or very sleepy during the day

 - You have problems staying awake when sitting still, or even doing chores

 - People start noticing that you look tired